naepre/BINF4241-group29/Assignment_5/README.md

       a.
 Set Number of Players
         + The program should generate as many players as it was told.
         - It should not generate any different number of players and it should not generate them more than once per game.
+        - You should not be able to start the game without setting the number of players.

       b.
 Set Players

+        - You should not be able to start the game without setting the players.

         b.1.
 Put in a Playername
           + The program should assign the given String to the chosen player as its name.
           - The program should only assign one name to one player.
 Not one name to multiple players or multiple names to one player.